-Maybe the easiest thing I could do is give you my elevator speech: “Hello, it’s nice to meet you, (fill in your name here.)
-My name is Mona and I’m an emerging writer and humorist who enjoys writing short, narrative essays about the absurdity that is my life.”
+Or I could give you my elevator speech: “Hello, it’s nice to meet you, (fill in your name here.)
+My name is Mona and I’m an emerging writer and humorist who enjoys writing short, narrative essays and stories about the absurdity that is my life.”

-I’m just an ordinary woman dealing with Life’s absurdities.
-This is my humorous and sometimes ironic take!
+“Who, moi?
+I’m just an ordinary woman dealing with life’s absurdities.”

-So how does any of this this relate to you?
+So how does any of this relate to you?
 Great question!

 Sharing my stories often reminds others of one of their stories!
 And then the story fest is − ON!
-And for me, that’s the best part.
-Because, really, isn’t that what life is about?
-Relating with one another?
+For me, that’s the best part.
+Because, really, isn’t relating with one another a HUGE part of what life is about?
 Isn’t that one of the ultimate truths of existence?
-We are alone, but just maybe, we’re not so alone after all when we connect on some level?
+We’re alone, but just maybe, we’re not so alone when we connect on some level?

-I believe that we are all joined in the absurdity of life, sometimes on multiple levels.
-So whether you’re dealing with asinine people that leave you shocked or hurt or going WTF!!!!! or you’re dealing with revolutionary technology that is supposed to make life better but, instead, is driving you off the rails or whether you sometimes feel like a freaking cartoon character with an eternal cloud following you around with a stupid punch line just waiting for you in the next frame or two of your cartoon existence or whether you’re dealing with some other experience and you aren’t quite sure what happened and how you got to where you are − I hear you!
-You are unique, and your situation and life is unique.
-There is only one of you (thank God!) and you have a story not quite like anyone else’s to tell!
+I believe we’re all joined in the absurdity of life.
+So whether you’re dealing with asinine people or technology that’s supposed to make life better but, instead, leaves you going WTF!!!!! − or whether you sometimes feel like a freaking cartoon character with an eternal cloud following you around with a stupid punch line just waiting for you in the next frame of your cartoon existence − or whether you’re dealing with some other quandary and you aren’t quite sure what happened or how you got to where you are − I hear you!
+There’s only one of you (thank God!) and you have a story not quite like anyone else’s to tell!

-Of course, there are also those times when the sun comes out and the skies are blue and life is good − that is until you realize that you got a major sunburn out there in the sun.
-It’s at that moment, though, when you realize just how fortunate you’ve been to have a cloud following you around for so long and providing you with some shade.
-So, yeah, there’s that silver lining.
-The only thing to do at that point is to pull out the aloe and slather generously − and instead of cursing your cloud, maybe figure out a way to make friends with it!
+Of course, there are also times when the sun comes out and the skies are blue and life is good − that is until you realize you got a major sunburn from soaking up too much sun.
+It’s at that moment when you realize just how fortunate you’ve been to have that stupid cloud overhead providing you with shade.
+So where did it go now that you need it?!!!
+Only thing to do at this point is to pull out the aloe and slather generously − and instead of cursing your cloud, maybe figure out a way to make friends with it!

-What I like to keep in mind is that whenever I get to the other side of whatever uncomfortable moment I’m having to go through — and I use the word “uncomfortable” rather loosely here — there’s going to be a helluva story to tell when it’s all over!
-So embrace the good and the bad and the ugly of your life for all it’s worth and then share it in a way that turns those sonofabitch situations you have to deal with into amazing tales of triumph and glory!
-So much better than wallowing and whining!
+What I like to keep in mind as I journey forward is that whenever I get to the other side of whatever “uncomfortable moment” I’m going through − there’s going to be a helluva story to tell!
+I try to embrace the good, bad and ugly for all it’s worth and then share it in a way that turns sonofabitch situations into amazing tales!
+It’s so much more satisfying than wallowing and whining!
 Though, I can whine and wallow with the best!
 As long as there’s wine with the whine!
 And cheesecake.
 Good music helps too!
 But then it becomes a party.
 Oh, well.
 If we have to party, we have to party.

-So whatever your circumstance, in fair or foul weather, I hope you visit often and share some of your adventures!
-I’d love to hear from you!
+So whatever your circumstance, I hope you visit often and share adventures!

 P.S.
-Full disclosure: I go by a pen name: M.L.
+I go by a pen name: M.L.
 James.
-I use this to protect the innocent and not so innocent.
+I use this to protect, you know, loved ones.

 P.P.S.
-This morning I got this interesting request from someone asking to quote some of my blog on their site.
-That was so nice of them to ask!
-Just so you know, my work is copyrighted and if you want to reprint any of it, just give me a holler and — we’ll see.
+My work is copyrighted and if you want to reprint any of it, just give me a holler.
 I’m usually pretty nice about this stuff.